truefoundry/cognita/README.md

 > You can also provide `OPENAI_API_KEY` here.

--   Now the setup is done, you can run your RAG locally, an example python script is provided by the name [`local_rag.py`](local_rag.py).
+-   Now the setup is done, you can run your RAG locally, an example python script is provided in the `local` folder.
+To run the script,
+    -   First, ingest the data: `python -m local.ingest`
+    -   Run the Query: `python -m local.query`

+by the name [`local_rag.py`](local_rag.py).
 The script has code for ingesting data into vector db and answering the query.

 # 🛠️ Project Architecture